 - 2 cloves garlic diced

-- 1/2 cup bread crumbs
+- ½ cup panko bread crumbs or ground pork rinds

-- 1/3 cup parmesan cheese grated (reserve 1 tablespoon)
+- ⅓ cup parmesan cheese grated (reserve 1 tablespoon)

 - 1 oz. cream cheese

 - 1 egg

 - ½ teaspoon salt

 - Preheat oven to 350 degrees

 - Clean the mushrooms with a damp paper towel.